 To give your application a complete measurement system you will need several components.
-Below we offer a perfect solution from our modular product range, preconfigurated and optimised in price and value.
+Below we offer a perfect solution from our modular product range, preconfigurated and optimized in price and value.

 Of course all components can be adjusted to your individual needs.
-Our team is more than happy to help any time via phone, mail or live-chat.
+Our team is more than happy to help any time via phone or mail.

 Acceleration is mainly a dynamic signal.
 Frequencies occur mostly in the range of 100hz ...
 50kHz.
 Acceleration signals can be vibrations, impacts or acustic values.
 The absolute value of an acceleration is not the only valuable information of a signal.
 Quite often the frequencies that are enclosed in the signal are most interesting.
 Here it is extremely important that the used measurement system records the measured data truly equidistant.

 For the acquisition of accelerations, sensors with various measurement principles can be used.
 Miniature sensors mostly are built with piezo-electric sensors or by MEMS (Micro-Electro-Mechanical Systems).
 Mini sensors with the dimension of just a few grams have measurement ranges of some g up to dozens or even hundreds of g and are resistent to impacts.
 The resolution reaches 0,01 mg.